Ultrafast Image Categorization in Biology and Neural Models: Results

-Since they are the networks that obtain the best performance for this task, we tested the robustness of {\sc Vgg Gen}, {\sc Vgg Custom} and {\sc Vgg ImageNet} on the newly constructed dataset using our dataset maker library with the synset 'animal'.
-We applied either a gray scale filter, a vertical or a horizontal reflection on the input (see Table~\ref{tab:accuracy2}).
-We also test the robustness to rotation by rotating the image around the center by an angle ranging from -180° to +180° (see Figure~\ref{fig:rotation}).
-All these networks maintain good average accuracy on the returned data set and on the gray scale dataset (see Table~\ref{tab:accuracy2}).
-These surprising results are in agreement with psychophysical results showing that ultrafast categorization is robust in grayscale images~\citep{Thorpe1996}.
-Only {\sc Vgg Gen} appears to show robust accuracy at all angles with peaks in accuracy at cardinal orientation (-180°, -90°, 0°, 90°, and 180°), these could be explained by the pre-training weights of the networks as they correspond to the peaks found in the categorization of {\sc Vgg ImageNet}.
-We conclude here that, overall, transfer learning provides a more robust categorization of the synset of interest by the network, as the {\sc Vgg Gen}, {\sc Vgg Custom} achieve better performance in this task.
-In addition, the protocol used to re-train the network {\sc Vgg Gen}, with the Auto-augment function of the library {\sc PyTorch}~\citep{Cubuk2019}, is also better than custom data augmentation (details in Methods).
-Therefore, by its stability, the robustness of categorization to different image transformations of {\sc Vgg Gen} is similar to that reported in psychophysics~\citep{Rousselet2003}.
-The performance of {\sc Vgg Gen} is very close to that of {\sc Vgg Full} with a tendency for {\sc Vgg Gen} to be more robust to rotation.
-We will therefore focus on the features that this model relies on to perform its categorization.
+Since we were looking for the best robustness for this task, we tested {\sc Vgg TLC}, {\sc Vgg TLA}, {\sc Vgg TLDA}, {\sc Vgg TLAA}, and~{\sc Vgg LUT} on the newly constructed dataset using our dataset maker library with the synset `animal'.
+We applied either a grayscale filter or a~vertical or a horizontal reflection to the input (see Table~\ref{tab:accuracy2}).
+We also tested the robustness to rotation by rotating the image around the center by an angle ranging from $-180^{\circ}$ to $+180^{\circ}$ (see Figure~\ref{fig:rotation}).
+All these networks maintained good average accuracy on the returned dataset and on the grayscale dataset (see Table~\ref{tab:accuracy2}).
+These results were consistent with psychophysical results showing that ultrafast categorization is robust to a grayscale transformation~\citep{Zhu2013}.
+Only {\sc Vgg TLDA} and {\sc Vgg TLAA} seemed to show robust accuracy at all angles, with~peaks in accuracy at the cardinal orientations ($-180^{\circ}$, $-90^{\circ}$, $0^{\circ}$, $90^{\circ}$, and~$180^{\circ}$), which could be explained by the pre-training weights of the networks, as~they correspond to the peaks found in the categorization of {\sc VGG 16}.
+We conclude here that data augmentation provides a more robust categorization of the synset of interest by the network, as~the {\sc Vgg TLDA} and {\sc Vgg TLAA} achieve better performance in this task.
+In~addition, the~protocol used to re-train the network {\sc Vgg TLAA}, with~the auto-augment function of the library {\sc PyTorch}~\citep{Cubuk2019}, is also better than our custom data augmentation.
+The~performance of {\sc Vgg TLAA} is very close to that of {\sc Vgg TLDA}, with a tendency for {\sc Vgg TLAA} to be more robust to rotation.
+Therefore, the~{\sc Vgg TLAA} network is the best fit for psychophysical observations due to its stability and robustness of categorization to different image transformations~\citep{Rousselet2003, Guyonneau2006}.
+In the following, we therefore focused on exploring the features that this model relies on to perform its categorization.